openstack/grenade/README.rst

 Grenade is an OpenStack test harness to exercise the upgrade process between releases.
 It uses DevStack to perform an initial OpenStack install and as a reference for the final configuration.
-Currently Grenade upgrades Keystone, Glance, Nova, Cinder and Swift in their default DevStack configurations.
+Currently Grenade upgrades Keystone, Glance, Nova, Neutron, Cinder and Swift in their default DevStack configurations.

 The master branch tests the upgrade path from the previous release